-Education Health and Care Plans (EHCPs):
+Education Health and Care Plans (EHCPs)

 Only a very small proportion of pupils require an EHCP.
 These pupils are likely to have severe or complex needs that require more specialist advice and support.
-Where pupils do not make sufficient progress, despite the school making purposeful and relevant interventions, it may be appropriate to ask the LA to carry out a statutory assessment of their needs to see if they are eligible for an EHCP.
+Where pupils do not make sufficient progress, despite the school making purposeful and relevant interventions, it may be appropriate to ask the LEA to carry out a statutory assessment of their needs to see if they are eligible for an EHCP.

-The LA will seek evidence from the school that any strategies implemented for the child have been continued for a reasonable period of time and impact has been carefully monitored.
+The LEA will seek evidence from the school that any strategies implemented for the child have been continued for a reasonable period of time and impact has been carefully monitored.
 In preparing a request for an EHCP the school will involve the parents, pupil and outside agencies and refer to Chapter 8 in the Code of Practice.

-Once a pupil has an EHCP naming Cheddington School, the Head Teacher and SENDCo will ensure that arrangements are in place to meet the needs of that pupil.
+Once a pupil has an EHCP naming Cheddington School, the head teacher and SENDCo will ensure that arrangements are in place to meet the needs of that pupil.
 A formal child-centred review of the EHCP will take place at least annually, in addition to the regular termly reviews.
-At this meeting, parents and professionals celebrate the successes of the child; consideration is given to whether the EHCP should continue; whether provision/strategies should be maintained or amended, and new long-term objectives are set.
+At this meeting, consideration is given to whether the EHCP should continue, and whether provision/strategies should be maintained or amended.
+New long-term objectives are set.
 Annual Reviews are normally held during the school day.
 All relevant professionals, including those who contributed to the original EHCP, are invited to attend or submit a written report.
-If a pupil's SEND change, the LA will be informed and will arrange to hold a review as soon as possible to ensure that provision specified in the EHCP is appropriate.
+If a pupil's SEND change, the LEA will be informed and will arrange to hold a review as soon as possible to ensure that provision specified in the EHCP is appropriate.

-EVALUATION:
+EVALUATION